 › This document addresses the manner in which CSR that contain minimum safety requirements applicable to ESS are developed and deployed in the United States.
-It is recognized that the development and deployment of CSR internationally at the national, regional or global level are also of relevance and interest to the ESS industry and stakeholders and interested parties.
-The immediate need for this document in supporting the U.S. Department of Energy (DOE) Office of Electricity Delivery and Energy Reliability (OE) ESS Safety Roadmap efforts suggests that the focus for the first version of this document be limited to the United States and extended and enhanced in the future to address international CSR efforts.
-One exception is the inclusion of U.S. efforts associated with relevant standards development at the global level through the International Electrotechnical Commission (IEC).
+It is recognized that the development and deployment of CSR internationally at the national, regional or global level are also of relevance and interest to the ESS industry, stakeholders and interested parties.
+The immediate need for this document in supporting the U.S. Department of Energy (DOE) Office of Electricity Delivery and Energy Reliability (OE) ESS Safety Roadmap efforts suggests that the focus for the first version be limited to the United States and extended and enhanced in the future to address international CSR efforts.
+One exception is the inclusion of US efforts associated with relevant standards development at the global level through the International Electrotechnical Commission (IEC).

-› One of the most urgent needs identified at DOE OE Energy Storage Safety Workshop is the need for a standardized body of metrics and criteria that when satisfied effectively support the successful deployment of energy storage systems.
-The safety related codes, standards and regulations (CSRs) currently available do not provide criteria to specifically address the entire range of ESS technologies or options/scenarios available for ESS installation.
-This means each system may need to be evaluated for approval on an individual basis by federal, state or local regulatory authorities, utilities and others who are faced with development of their own safety related criteria in the absence of updated CSR upon which to base their review and approval of ESS with respect to safety.
+› One of the most urgent needs identified at the DOE OE Energy Storage Safety Workshop is the need for a standardized body of metrics and criteria that, when satisfied, effectively supports the successful deployment of energy storage systems.
+The safety-related codes, standards and regulations (CSR) currently available do not provide criteria to specifically address the entire range of ESS technologies or options/scenarios available for ESS installation.
+This means each system may need to be evaluated for approval on an individual basis by federal, state or local regulatory authorities, utilities and others who are faced with development of their own safety-related criteria in the absence of updated CSR upon which to base their review and approval of ESS with respect to safety.

 › This document contains three separate but interrelated areas of focus.